 Bringing your own grocery bag is an easy way to reduce waste, but it’s also an entry to win a prize in a weekly raffle drawing!

-Anytime you spend $25 or more AND bring your own bag, you’re entered to win a variety prizes, including a $25 gift card.
-You and I both know that spent wisely, $25 can make a big dent in your grocery bill!
+Anytime you spend $25 or more AND bring your own bag, you’re entered to win a variety of prizes, including a $25 gift card.
+You and I both know that spending wisely, $25 can make a big dent in your grocery bill!

 I’m by no means an expert, but this ultimate guide to shopping at Trader Joe’s certainly makes it easier to find good deals and walk away feeling good about what I put in my cart and my grocery budget!

 Learning the ins and outs of your grocery store will help you save money